SquadcastHub/squadcasthub.github.io/pages/mydoc/statuspage.md

 ### Edit Status Page Messages

-You can now update the statuses posted on the Status Page.
+You can edit the message updates posted on the Status Page.

 **(1)** Navigate to the **Status Page** from the sidebar